abhardwaj-dev/journey-optimizer.en/help/using/building-journeys/general-events.md

     ![](assets/event-timeout.png)

-In this example, the journey sends a first welcome push to a customer.
-It then sends a meal discount push only if the customer enters the restaurant within the next day.
+In this example, the journey sends a first welcome email to a customer.
+It then sends a meal discount email only if the customer enters the restaurant within the next day.
 We therefore configured the restaurant event with a 1-day timeout:

-* If the restaurant event is received less than 1 day after the welcome push, the meal discount push activity is sent.
+* If the restaurant event is received less than 1 day after the welcome email, the meal discount email activity is sent.
 * If no restaurant event is received within the next day, the person flows through the timeout path.

 Note that if you want to configure a timeout on multiple events positioned after a **[!UICONTROL Wait]** activity, you need to configure the timeout on one of these events only.